 In October 2010, a project was completed to bring all the alliance's airlines serving Tokyo Narita alongside one another in Terminal 2.
 At the same time, its carriers co-located their international operations at Tokyo Haneda, establishing oneworld as the alliance with the most extensive international network and the biggest domestic operation at Asia's newest international hub.

 In October 2009, member airlines serving London Heathrow completed the alliance's biggest yet co- location project, consolidating from across all five of the airport's terminals into just two - the GBP4.2 billion (US$ 7.6 billion) new Terminal 5 and the adjacent existing Terminal 3, which is now undergoing a massive up-grading programme.
-With the integration of bmi British Midland into British Airways during summer 2012, operations have been expanded back into London Heathrow's Terminal 1 also, while new recruit Qatar Airways continues for now to operate from Terminal 4.
+With addition of more member airlines since then, oneworld's footprint at the airport has expanded again to include Terminal 4.

-In Madrid, all on-line member airlines moved into the EUR6 billion, new Terminal 4 at the Spanish capital in February 2006.
+In Madrid, all on-line member airlines moved into the EUR6 billion Terminal 4 at the Spanish capital in February 2006.

-These two initiatives provide oneworld with world-class, state-of-the-art facilities at the alliance's two main European hubs.
+These two initiatives provide oneworld with world-class, state-of-the-art facilities at the alliance's two main European hubs, with Heathrow Terminal 5 named by Skytrax as the world's best airport terminal and Madrid Terminal 4 a runner-up.
 At its other main hub in the continent, the new Helsinki airport, home of Finnair, is regularly voted the world's best airport for its size.